Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

-In this section, we illustrate the usefulness of MNet features in MTS data mining tasks with a case study regarding DGP clustering via a feature-based approach~\citep{maharaj2019time}.
-Given a set of MTS, we compute the MNet feature vectors, which are then Min-Max rescaled into the $[0, 1]$ range and organized in a feature data matrix.
-The PCs are computed, with no need for z-score normalization in PCA computation, and finally, a clustering algorithm, the \textit{k-means}, is applied to all PCs.
-We opt for \textit{k-means} since it is fast and widely used in the literature, but it requires the pre-introduction of the number of clusters, which for the purpose of this work is not a problem.
-We use the appropriate evaluation metrics: Average Silhouette (AS), Adjusted Rand Index (ARI), and Normalized Mutual Information (NMI).
-The AS does not need the ground truth, while the ARI and NMI do.
-The range of values for NMI is $[0,1]$ and for ARI and AS is $[-1,1]$.
-The results are summarized in Figure~\ref{fig:eval_met}.
+In this section, we demonstrate the utility of MNet features, particularly those related to both intra- and inter-layer edges, in MTS data mining tasks, focusing on clustering through a feature-based approach~\citep{maharaj2019time}.
+For a given set of MTS, we compute the MHVG feature vectors.
+These vectors are then Min-Max rescaled to the $[0, 1]$ range and organized in a feature data matrix.
+The PCs are computed without the need for z-score normalization in PCA computation.
+Finally, we apply the \textit{k-means} clustering algorithm to all PCs (100\% of variability).
+We choose \textit{k-means} for its speed and widespread use, even though it requires the pre-specification of the number of clusters, which is not a problem for this work.
+We employ commonly used clustering evaluation metrics: Average Silhouette (AS), Adjusted Rand Index (ARI), and Normalized Mutual Information (NMI).
+AS does not require ground truth, while the ARI and NMI do.
+The range of values is $[-1,1]$ for ARI and AS and $[0,1]$ for NMI.

-As illustrated in Figure~\ref{fig:eval_met}, the different metrics indicate different number of clusters for the data set: ARI indicates $k=5$ followed by $k = 6$ which is the ground truth value, while the NMI indicates either $k=6$ or $k=7.$ Metric AS, using the silhouette method to assess the quality of the clusters indicates $k=3.$ It is interesting to note that the elements of the three clusters are: the \texttt{sVAR} models in one cluster, the GARCH models in another, and the WN and \texttt{wVAR} models in the third cluster, indicating that the DGPs were clustered according to correlation (serial and cross) and volatility properties.
+The clustering analysis results for the 100 instances of the six DGP datasets (see Table~\ref{tab:mts_setting}) are summarized in Figure~\ref{fig:eval_met}.
+This summary reflects 10 repetitions of the clustering analysis using the set of 21 MHVG features proposed in Section~\ref{sec4_3} and the $k$-means algorithm for different values of $k$ (with $k \in [2,12]$).
+Different evaluation metrics suggest different optimal numbers of clusters for the dataset: ARI indicates $k=5$, followed by $k = 6$ (the ground truth value), while the NMI indicates either $k=6$ or $k=7$.
+Metric AS, using the silhouette method to assess cluster quality indicates $k=3$.
+It is interesting to note that the elements of the three clusters are: the \texttt{sVAR} models in one cluster, the VGARCH models in another, and the WN and \texttt{wVAR} models in the third cluster, indicating that the DGPs were clustered according to correlation (serial and cross) and volatility properties.